-Section 377 of IPC categorises consensual sexual intercourse between same sex people as an “unnatural offence” which is “against the order of nature”.
-It prescribes a punishment of 10 years imprisonment.
-The provision is a Victorian-era law, which has survived into the 21st century.
+Section 377 of IPC categorised consensual sexual intercourse between same sex people as an “unnatural offence” which is “against the order of nature”.
+It prescribed a punishment of 10 years imprisonment.
+The provision is a Victorian-era law, which survived into the 21st century.
 Interestingly, about 123 countries around the World have never penalized or have decriminalized homosexuality.
 Currently, 57 countries actively criminalize same-sex relations.

 Naz Foundation (India) Trust challenged the constitutionality of Article 377 under Article 14, 15, 19 and 21 before the Delhi High Court.
 The Foundation contended that Section 377 reflects an antiquated understanding of the purpose of sex, namely as as means of procreation, and has no place in a modern society.
-Further, it claims that the police have weaponized provision, which has impeded efforts preventing the spread of HIV/AIDS.
+Further, the police had weaponized provision, which impeded efforts preventing the spread of HIV/AIDS.
 The Foundation cited an instance in 2001 in Lucknow where HIV prevention workers, who were distributing condoms to homosexual men, were arrested on the allegation that they were conspiring to commit an offence.
-It also submits that the provision has been misused to punish consensual sex acts that are not peno-vaginal.
+The Naz Foundation also argued that the provision was being misused to punish consensual sex acts that are not peno-vaginal.

 The Delhi High Court ruled in 2009 that Section 377 cannot be used to punish sex between two consenting adults - this violates the right to privacy and personal liberty under Article 21 of the Constitution.
-The Court said that classifying and targeting homosexuals violates the equal protection guarantee under Article 14 of the Constitution.
-Section 337 violates human dignity which forms the core of the Indian Constitution.
+The Court held that classifying and targeting homosexuals violates the equal protection guarantee under Article 14 of the Constitution.
+Section 337 thus violated human dignity which forms the core of the Indian Constitution.